-For more information on services for homeless students, contact the district's Liaison for Homeless Children and Youths, Mr. Rob Stewart, at 281-356-3571.
+For more information on services for homeless students, contact the district's Liaison for Homeless Children and Youths, Dr. Ben King for grades 7-12 or Ms. Suzy McKinney for grades PK-6, at 281-356-3571.

 HOMEWORK

 Homework is an important part of the learning process or practice of newly learned concepts or practice for previously learned concepts.
 You can expect your child to have homework as needed for concept reinforcement.